2005 Volvo Women's Open – Singles

 Conchita Martínez won the title by defeating Anna-Lena Grönefeld in the final in three sets.

+Martínez won her first singles title in five years.
+It was her last singles title before the retirement in 2006, bringing her career total to 33 top-level singles titles.

 This tournament marked the return of former world No. 1 Martina Hingis, who lost to Marlene Weingärtner in the first round.
 It was Hingis' first professional match since October 2002.